Pain Management (MSc/PgDip/PgCert)

 Foundation in Primary Care Management - Stand Alone Module

-A stand alone 20 credit module for GPs and Pharmacists with a special interest in pain and primary and community health care professionals will be available for entry on two occasions in the 2013/14 academic session.
+A stand-alone/occasional 20 credit module for GPs and Pharmacists with a special interest in pain and primary and community health care professionals will be available for entry on two occasions in the 2013/14 academic session.
 Please see the module page for more information, including course fees.

 UK & EU Part Time for 2014/15 unless otherwise specified below